 (You have options)

 The first and most important step towards text messaging with patients is consent.
 Consent can be expressed over the phone, by checking a box on a form filled out during the office visit, or online through a digital checkbox.
 If you plan on sending patients promotional messaging, you must include that information in your opt-in description.

 As for specific ideas, I would say get it while having your typical interactions with your patients.
 In other words, incorporate it into your current processes:

 1. In your lobby/check-in & out area: When they first arrive for an appointment check-in, ask them if they’d be interested in the texts and give them a form.
 You can also do this when they check out.
 If you’re talking to a patient who is scheduling an appointment anyway, it’s the perfect time to ask.

 2. Phone call or email: If you’re already communicating with them via phone or email, work it into your messaging.
 It’s perfectly okay to send them an email that makes them aware of this new convenience offering.
 Yes, make sure you explain to them that this is something that benefits them and improves communication.

 Text messaging campaigns can be one-way (a simple reminder with hyperlink) or two-way.
 Two-way messaging allows for a virtual conversation to take place over text, where a patient chooses from a list of choices.

 Once a messaging campaign is set up, you can easily make changes or even interact live with your patients during the campaign from your office computer.

-When choosing a text messaging provider, make sure your technology partner has a comprehensive knowledge of TCPA and HIPAA laws, and a staff that takes a personal interest in your success.
+When choosing a medical patient communication software, make sure your technology partner has a comprehensive knowledge of TCPA and HIPAA laws, and a staff that takes a personal interest in your success.